Consists of the following:

 One unit of U.S. History; minimum of one-half unit of U.S. Government and minimum of one-half unit selected from: World History, World Geography or International Relations; and one unit selected from: Psychology, Economics, U.S. Government, U.S. History, Current Social Issues, Sociology, Anthropology, and Race and Ethnic Group Relations.
 Half unit courses may be combined to make this a whole unit.

-Foreign Language - 2 years
+World Language - 2 years

 Two years of one language.
 Latin and Sign Language are accepted.